-Under Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), if you want us to include a proposal in the proxy materials for our 2023 annual meeting of stockholders, we must receive the proposal at our executive offices at 220 W. Main St., Hamilton, MT 59840 by January 6, 2023.
+Under Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), if you want us to include a proposal in the proxy materials for our 2024 annual meeting of stockholders, we must receive the proposal at our executive offices at 400 W. Main St., Hamilton, MT 59840 by December 30, 2023.

-Under our bylaws, a stockholder who wishes to present a proposal, including director nominations, before an annual meeting of stockholders but does not intend for the proposal to be included in our proxy statement must provide notice of its proposal not earlier than February 21, 2023, and not later than March 23, 2023.
-In the event that we hold our 2023 annual meeting of stockholders more than 30 days before or more than 60 days after the one-year anniversary of the Annual Meeting, the deadline will instead be the later of the close of business on the 90th day prior to such annual meeting or the close of business on the 10th day following the first public disclosure of the 2023 annual meeting date.
+Under our bylaws, a stockholder who wishes to present a proposal, including director nominations, before an annual meeting of stockholders but does not intend for the proposal to be included in our proxy statement must provide notice of its proposal not earlier than February 21, 2024, and not later than March 22, 2024.
+If we hold our 2024 annual meeting of stockholders more than 30 days before or more than 60 days after the one-year anniversary of the Annual Meeting, the deadline will instead be the later of the close of business on the 90th day prior to the 2024 annual meeting or the close of business on the 10th day following the first public disclosure of the 2024 annual meeting date.
 The notice and proposal should be addressed to the attention of our Corporate Secretary at our executive offices at the address listed on the cover of this proxy statement, and we suggest that it be sent by certified mail, return receipt requested.